This InfoSheet is number: 1004

 In 2004 we had a local High School Shop class build two floating loon nests and have placed them in the EGL area.

-16. For several years, we have awarded week-long summer Conservation Camp Scholarships to local youngsters.
+16. For several years, we awarded week-long summer Conservation Camp Scholarships to local youngsters.

 17. We initiated and currently oversee the placement of free observation binoculars at the Maine Scenic Byway Turnout and Overlook in the Million Dollar View area in Weston.